bandzoogle/zooglerails-dev-box/README.md

         0.0.0.0 bandzoogle.dev
         0.0.0.0 xyz.bandzoogle.dev # to serve a site named xyz locally

+Now you canrun the server: this command will run the server and a delayed job process for background jobs

+        foreman start

-Now bandzoogle will be running in [http://bandzoogle.dev](http://bandzoogle.dev)
+Bandzoogle will be running in [http://bandzoogle.dev](http://bandzoogle.dev)

 ## Daily workflow